© C. Ducruet

 What's included in your 3 Valleys season pass?

 Holders of the 3 Valley season pass benefit from a reciprocal agreement with several prestigious ski resorts around the world.
-Get a free three-day pass for Shiga Kogen (Japan), Mount Buller (Australia), La Parva and Valle Nevado (Chile) and Matterhorn Ski Paradise (Switzerland), as well as two-day passes for the three Vail Resorts in the USA.
+Get a free three-day pass for Shiga Kogen (Japan), Mount Buller (Australia), La Parva and Valle Nevado (Chile), as well as two-day passes for the three Vail Resorts in the USA.

 30 to 64yrs